AntonSol919/linkspace/basics.md

 Blockchains and supernets share a common idea:

-Using cryptographic hashes and public keys to provide a model of data that trancends the connection used to share it.
+Using cryptographic hashes and public keys to provide a model for communication data that transcends the connection used to share it.

 Blockchain use the cryptography to batch multiple events into 'blocks'.
 As new blocks are made they are linked or 'chained' to the previous block.
 This creates a consensus of all events that happened.